apache/incubator-datalab/README.md

 ----------------
 # Development <a name="Development"></a>

-Data Lab services could be ran in development mode.
+DataLab services could be ran in development mode.
 This mode emulates real work an does not create any resources on cloud provider environment.

 ## Folder structure <a name="Folder_structure"></a>